 Redesigning the WebMD Symptom Checker

 The WebMD Symptom Checker is a tool that allows symptoms to be entered via a body image map and recommends potential conditions based on those symptoms.
+The tool had a reputation for giving broad, unreliable results and was not mobile-friendly.

 • Improve accuracy of results